akib-islam-coder/leetcodesolutions/README.md

 Problem 1325- Delete Leaves With a Given Value  <br />
 Problem 1342- Number of steps to reduce a number to zero <br />
 Problem 1351- Count Negative Numbers in a Sorted Matrix  <br />
+Problem 1356- Sort Integers by The Number of 1 Bits <br />
 Problem 1365- How Many Numbers Are Smaller Than the Current Number <br />
 Problem 1367- Linked List in Binary Tree  <br />
 Problem 1389- Create Target Array in a given order <br />